-If you are using Live View, the focus box will usually turn to green color when the focus is locked and shows Red color when it could not lock the focus.
+If you use Live View, the focus box will usually turn to green color when the focus is locked and shows Red color when it could not lock the focus.

 9. AutoFocus Lock Indicator by Sound

 You can turn off the beep indicator if you want.
-If you are doing wildlife photography then you would not love to hear the beep sound while focusing.
+When you do wildlife photography, you don’t love to hear the beep sound while focusing.
 There is a chance that this can scare the animal.
 So, it is your choice whether to use this feature or not.
 It is good for photographing portraits.

 10. Avoid Auto AF Point Selection

 Your camera may be intelligent enough to select the subject of interest in the frame and focus accordingly.

 But, I highly recommend avoiding this Auto AF feature in cameras.

 It can fail in many situations.
 Sometimes, the subject of interest would be in the background and the camera focuses on the subject in the foreground.

 So, it is better you select the AF point rather than allowing the camera to select one automatically.

 11. Using AF Assist Points